Gloryland World Cup USA 94

 Gloryland World Cup USA 94 is a compilation album with various artists, released in 1994.
-This album is the official music album of the 1994 FIFA World Cup held in the United States.
+This album is the official music album of the 1994 FIFA World Cup held in the United States, the first ever World Cup official music album.
 It has been also published under titles such as Soccer Rocks the Globe: World Cup USA 94.
 The Global album contains a slightly different set of songs flavored by European-language songs and arrangements not found on Soccer Rocks the World.

 A Latin American version of the album was also released.